mgear/documentation/content/applications/services/helpdesk/advanced/track_and_bill.rst

 a :guilabel:`Team`.
 This will reveal that team's :guilabel:`Pipeline`.
 Click :guilabel:`New` to create a new ticket.

-On the blank :guilabel:`Ticket` form, create a ticket :guilabel:`Title`, and enter the :guilabel:`Customer` information.
+On the blank ticket form, create a ticket :guilabel:`Title`, and enter the :guilabel:`Customer` information.

 When the customer name is added, the :guilabel:`Sales Order Item` field will automatically populate with the most recent prepaid sales order item that has time remaining.